nerdschoolbergen/react/exercise-2/README.md

 # Exercise 2 - React Components

 Ok so this "exercise" is a big wall of text.
-We don't like it anymore than you do, but at some point you gotta learn React, right?
+We don't like it anymore than you do, but at some point you got to learn React, right?
 So take a deep breath and go through everything in order, step by step.
-(There's some cat gifs to along the way to boost morale!)
+(We hired some cats for morale boost!)

 ## In this exercise you will learn about: